1995 Wisconsin Supreme Court election: General campaign

 After advancing to the general election, Bradley reiterated her desire to see the race politicized by her opponents.
 During the campaign, Bradley was identified as a liberal and had gained the endorsements of several liberal judges in the state.
 During the campaign, Crooks identified himself as a conservative, and was aligned with Republicans, who worked on his campaign.

+Bradley was endorsed by the outgoing justice, Heffernan.